solidzone/mailmeteor-landing/_posts/2021-12-12-5-things-you-can-do-with-mailmeteor.md

     <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ADOkQeCVmyg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen lazy></iframe>
 </div>

 ## Tip #3.
-Use the =HYPERLINK formulae
+Use the =HYPERLINK function

-Google Sheets lets you add hyperlinks to your sheets, thanks to the `=HYPERLINK` formulae.
+Google Sheets lets you add hyperlinks to your sheets, thanks to the `=HYPERLINK` formula.
 What it does is that it links one of your cell to a web page.

 [![Example of using =HYPERLINK in a Google Sheets spreadsheet](/assets/img/blog/5-things-you-can-do-with-mailmeteor/google-sheets-add-hyperlink.png){:width="600px" height="292px"}](https://docs.google.com/spreadsheets/d/165moV12ypcN8A61k8rIr-OSnTimD7zJAfk8Jp9DXs1Y/edit#gid=139904977){:target="\_blank"}

-It could be really powerful where you want to add personalized links in your emails.
+The HYPERLINK function lets you add personalized links in your emails.
 For example, you can use it:

 - to send personalized coupons code to your customers.
 - to share a link to a personalized file that your customer can download.